-25. In this case the MOJ told the complainant that it had reason to believe he was acting in a campaign with an individual (individual A) who could no longer make FOIA requests associated with the 2010 tender process.
-The MOJ said it was aware that:
+23. In this case the MOJ told the complainant that it had reason to believe he was acting in a campaign with an individual (individual A) who could no longer make FOIA requests associated with the 2010 tender process.
+In addition, the MOJ said it had received an almost identical request to the complainant's from another individual, namely individual C.